johnpuddephatt/vintageworx/src/events/halloween-spooktacular.md

 ---
-title: Halloween Spooktacular & Ghost Walk
+title: Halloween CinemaTacular & Ghost Walk
-date: 2019-10-26
+date: 31st Oct 2020
-time: 4pm to 8pm
+time: 4pm to 8.30pm
 image: /assets/images/event-halloween-spooktacular.jpg
 ---
 Our Halloween Event is expanding this year to include even more terrifying tales, ghoulish ghosties & dastardly demons!
 Follow us on Facebook to find out more nearer the event.